“Hypergrace preachers say there’s no need for repentance. They dismiss repentance as unbelief.”

 Actually, hypergrace preachers are for repentance, not against it.
 We say things like “repentance is essential” and “repentance is to be our lifestyle.”
 We are for repentance, for without it no one can receive the grace of God.

 But what is repentance?

-Those with a performance-oriented mindset typically interpret repentance as turning from sin.
+Those with a performance-oriented mindset interpret repentance as turning from sin.
 It’s something you do (turn) as a result of something you’ve done (sinned).
 It’s fixing what you broke.
 It’s atoning for your mistakes.
-It’s sewing fig leaves to hide your shame.
+It’s stitching fig leaves together to hide your shame.

 The fruit of repentance may take 101 different forms—don’t limit God—but repentance itself is simply a change of mind.
 It’s what the word literally means.

 Repentance … means a change of mind!
 Formerly I thought sin a pleasant thing, but now I have changed my mind about it; formerly I thought the world an attractive place, but now I know better; formerly I regarded it a miserable business to be a Christian, but now I think differently.
 Once I thought certain things delightful, now I think them vile; once I thought other things utterly worthless, now I think them most precious.
 That is a change of mind, and that is repentance.
 No life can be truly changed apart from such a change of mind.
 (The Normal Christian Life, p.132)

 We all agree that repentance is a good thing and that there should be more of it, but how do we get people to repent?

 A mixed-grace preacher will use carrots (“Turn from sin if you want to see God”) and sticks (“If you don’t, you’ll pay the price”), but this is the way of the flesh, not faith.
 This sort of repentance will lead you to trust in your own repenting efforts and miss grace.